-Psychosis is a symptom of mental illness rather than the name of a medical condition itself.
+Broadly speaking, psychosis means a loss of contact with reality; it is a symptom of mental illness rather than a medical condition in its own right.

-Broadly speaking, it means a loss of contact with reality, and generally there are two types of psychiatric disorder that produce psychotic symptoms: schizophrenia, and mood disorders such as bipolar disorder.
+Generally, there are two types of psychiatric disorder that produce psychotic symptoms: schizophrenia and mood disorders, such as bipolar disorder.

-This page offers a full description of what psychosis is and how it is caused, including links to complete information on the individual disorders that give people psychotic symptoms.
+This page offers a full description of psychosis, what causes it, and how it is treated.

 What is psychosis?

-Psychosis is classically associated with schizophrenia disorders, and while there are other symptoms, schizophrenia is defined by psychosis.4 Other disorders also have psychotic symptoms.
-The full list includes:1,2,4-6
+Psychosis is classically associated with schizophrenia spectrum disorders, and, while there are other symptoms, one of the defining criteria for schizophrenia is the presence of psychosis.

 - Schizoaffective disorder and other subtypes of schizophrenia